maxfischer2781/cms_perf/README.rst

 Measures system load, as well as cpu, memory, and network utilization, to enable load-balancing in a cluster of multiple XRootD servers.

+With its support for individual re-configuration of each sensor reading, ``cms_perf`` allows to fine-tune or even re-define load reporting to your needs.
+No need to hack any scripts, just install, configure, run.

 Installation and Usage
 ======================